Nordln/EasydiffusionWiki/UI-Plugins.md

 - **Down the Rabbit Hole by [Andrew Nuttall](https://andrewjnuttall.com)**

     Generates a grid of prompts to run against.
 Can be used to step through Inference Steps, samplers, Guidance Scales or all modifiers.
-    More information and download is [here.](https://andrewjnuttall.com/blog/nuttalls-stable-diffusion-ui-plugin/)
+    More information and download is [here.](https://github.com/AssassinJN/Rabbit-Hole-UI) or through Plugin Manager plugin.

 ### General UI changes
 - **[History](https://raw.githubusercontent.com/rbertus2000/sd-ui-plugins/main/history.plugin.js) by [rbertus2000](https://github.com/rbertus2000)**